Military history of Mexico: French Intervention, 1862–1867

 The Battle of Puebla in 1862.
 The battle was an inspirational event for wartime Mexico, and slowed the French advanced to Mexico City.

 When Juárez repudiated the debts incurred by the rival conservative Mexican government in 1861, Mexican conservatives and European powers, especially France took the opportunity to place a European monarch as head of state in Mexico.
 The French sent an invading army in 1862, while the U.S. was engaged in its civil war (1861–65).

 The Execution of Emperor Maximilian, Édouard Manet 1868.
-Mexican General Tomás Mejía, left, Maximiian, center, Mexican General Miguel Miramón right.
+Mexican General Tomás Mejía, left, Maximilian, center, Mexican General Miguel Miramón right.

-Although the French, then considered one of the most efficient armies of the world, suffered an initial defeat in the Battle of Puebla on May 5, 1862 (now commemorated as the Cinco de Mayo holiday) they eventually defeated loyalist government forces led by General Ignacio Zaragoza and enthroned Maximilian as Emperor of Mexico.
+Although the French, then considered one of the most efficient armies of the world, suffered an initial defeat in the Battle of Puebla on May 5, 1862 (now commemorated as the Cinco de Mayo holiday) they eventually defeated loyalist government forces led by General Ignacio Zaragoza and enthroned Archduke Maximilian as Emperor of Mexico.
 Maximilian of Habsburg favored the establishment of a limited monarchy sharing powers with a democratically elected congress.
 This was too liberal to please the Conservatives, while the liberals refused to accept a monarch, leaving Maximilian with few enthusiastic allies within Mexico.
 When the Civil War ended in 1865, the United States sent military aid to Juárez's government.
 In 1867, the French withdrew their military support of Maximilian, who refused the opportunity to return to Europe.
 He was captured and executed on the Cerro de las Campanas, Querétaro, by the forces loyal to President Benito Juárez.